-The advice of an Occupational Health practitioner will be sought at the earliest opportunity and it is expected that the Employee will consent to a referral being made in such circumstances.
+The advice of an Occupational Health practitioner will be sought at the earliest opportunity and it is anticipated that the Employee will consent to a referral being made in such circumstances.
 Where consent is declined employment decisions will be made based on the information available to the School.
+Following the receipt of Occupational Health advice consideration will also be given to any measures that can be put in place to further support the Employee during the capability process.